In the great Venn diagram between Williams-Mystic and Ireland, I did not expect the overlap to be bagpipe music.

 Evan McAlice, Assistant Director of Admissions and Communications

-An extraordinary tenet of the Williams-Mystic Program is its open invitation to students across many different schools, disciplines, and academic backgrounds.
+An extraordinary tenet of the Williams-Mystic Program is its open invitation to students from many different schools, disciplines, and academic backgrounds.
 Our ability to be a transformative liberal arts experience relies on our students, who collectively form a broad spectrum of perspectives that inspire incredible academic discussion.
-One of these extraordinary students is the subject of a recently published book, Am I Too Late: A mother’s reflection on her son’s gap year and how it prepared him for an uncertain world, and a chapter is dedicated to this student’s semester at Williams-Mystic.
+One of these extraordinary students is the subject of a recently published book, Am I Too Late: A mother’s reflection on her son’s gap year and how it prepared him for an uncertain world, and a chapter is dedicated to his semester at Williams-Mystic.

-Am I Too Late? details the academic journey of Mackenzie Myers (S’17) and the impact of his gap year in between high school and college.
+Am I Too Late? details the academic journey of Mackenzie Myers (S’17) and the impact of his gap year between high school and college.
 The book, authored by Mackenzie’s mother, Cindy Funk, and her collaborator Jim Bellar, explores the pressure placed upon students in a competitive academic environment and illustrates how Mackenzie rediscovers his love of learning.
 Chapter 11 of the book, titled “Mystic Winds,” details Mackenzie’s Williams-Mystic semester, an experience that bookended his gap year journey.

 Prior to attending Williams-Mystic, Mackenzie spent his gap year hiking the Appalachian trail, teaching English in Eswatini, and sailing 226 miles on the Salish Sea in British Columbia.
 According to Funk, Mackenzie’s experience in Eswatini engaged him with issues of climate change and its impact on indigenous communities – an interest that was strengthened through his semester in Mystic.